tudurom/bsc-thesis/main.typ

 the following three levels:
 / File input: Before the file is compared, the input data is modified to make it match an unnattacked compiler, should the input be attacked.
-For example, the file input routine returns the input data to the caller only once it's sure that the data does not match the attacked compiler.
+For example, the file input routine returns the input data to the caller only once it is certain that the data does not match the attacked compiler.
 / File comparison: The comparison routine first checks whether the input matches the attacked compiler, and then reports a result suitable for the non-attacked